awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-local.md

 https://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyFirstRepo
 ```

-You will need this URL later in [Step 2: Migrate Local Content to the AWS CodeCommit Repository](#how-to-migrate-local-version)\.
+You need this URL later in [Step 2: Migrate Local Content to the AWS CodeCommit Repository](#how-to-migrate-local-version)\.

 ## Step 2: Migrate Local Content to the AWS CodeCommit Repository<a name="how-to-migrate-local-version"></a>